sushil-rgb/AmazonMe/README.md

 <p align = 'center'><img src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExNWU0YjJjMTEyODBmYzI0Mjk1Mjg1YTdmMTVkYWNiNGM5YWFkNDVkZSZlcD12MV9pbnRlcm5hbF9naWZzX2dpZklkJmN0PWc/Jg3cKSlnweCsRp5RC1/giphy.gif" alt="Discord bot"></p>

 *The bot is in development and currently works only for US Amazon products on the ".com" domain.*

 # AmazonMe
-Welcome to AmazonMe, a webs craper designed to extract information from the Amazon website and store it in a MongoDB databse.
+Welcome to AmazonMe, a web scraper designed to extract information from the Amazon website and store it in a MongoDB databse.
 This repository contains the code for the scraper, which utilizes the Requests and BeautifulSoup libraries to automate the scraping process.
 The scraper also leverages asyncio concurrency to efficiently extract thousands of data points from the website.